 Allegiant provides service to smaller cities, connecting them to major cities at low prices.
 But you'll have to navigate through a series of airline offers for vacation packages, car rentals, and the aforementioned seat reservation fees.

 Airport check-in is slow and requires patience.
 The personnel we encountered were helpful and professional, but at times appeared overworked and overwhelmed.
-For travelers who are comfortable with the budget carrier model of a la carte pricing, Allegiant is an airline well worth shopping for budget airfares.
-Price the cost of your trip carefully.
+For travelers who are comfortable with the budget carrier model of ala carte pricing, Allegiant is an airline well worth shopping for budget airfares.
+Reminder, price the cost of your trip carefully.